Warm surge Friday/Saturday and Beyond

 Here’s the severe weather reports in Michigan so far this year…all marginal hail reports (1 to 1 1/4” in diameter).
 The six reports all occurred on Feb.
 18.

-With the warm, moist air surging north into the central U.S., we expect some severe weather each day.
+With the warm, moist air surging north into the central U.S., we expect some severe weather today (Fri.) and Saturday.

 Here’s the severe weather outlook area from the Storm Prediction Center for this Friday/Friday night.
 There is an Enhance Risk (level 3) from Eastern Oklahoma and northwest Arkansas north to the IA/MO border.
 The Enhanced Risk (in orange on the map above) is surrounded by a Slight Risk (level 2) from NE Texas to Lake Michigan.
 SPC says: “One elongated QLCS (Quasi-Linear Convective System) or a pair of QLCSs may evolve during the evening.
 The lead one should progress east-northeast towards the Lake MI vicinity with a threat for mainly damaging winds and a few embedded tornadoes.”